antoineblw/lacework-sidecar-distroless/lacework_sidecar_alpha/README.md

 ecs fargate does in terms of loading 2 containers (lacework-sidecar, myapp), sharing a volume, overriding the entrypoint in myapp by launching the sidecar app (lacework-sidecar.sh).
 LaceworkAccessToken needs to be set to your agent token.

+### Deployment
+A published version of this container is on dockerhub here *antoineblw/lacework-sidecar:beta*

+In order to use this in ECS/Fargate you will need to do the following:
+1. In your Dockerfile for your container, define an environment variable named RUN_CMD that is the same as your command/entrypoint. (e.g ENV RUN_CMD "/app/app1 firstArg).
+Refer to distroless_app/Dockerfile for an example of this.
+2. Your PATH must include /shared/bin
+3. Define the entrypoint for your container as /shared/bin/sh /shared/bin/lacework-sidecar.sh
+4. Add the sidecar as a non-essential container.
+5. Use volumes-from to mount lacework sidecar volume to your container needing to be monitored.

+You can refer to task-definition-lw.json for a sample functional ECS deployment (you'd need to tweak to your own container)